Gokulraj0906/IBM-Project-Sem-4/README.md

   pip install yfinance dash dash-bootstrap-components plotly

 step 3 :
-  OPEN THE Terminal in current working directory and enter the command as
+  Open The Terminal in current working directory and enter the command as

   py app.py or python3 app.py